melmelan/Data-Science-Captsone---Car-Accidents/README.md

-# Data-Science-Captsone---Car-Accidents
+# Data-Science-Captsone-Car-Accidents
-Assignments for the Applied Data Scicne Capstone - Car Accidents
+Assignments for the Applied Data Sciecne Capstone - Car Accidents in Seattle